Middle School Curriculum

 Physical Science

-This course provides an introduction to physics and chemistry, continuing to emphasize cross-cutting concepts in science as well as science and engineering practices.
-The course capstones the middle school science research curriculum, allowing students to collaborate and design student-driven quarter projects.
+This course provides an introduction to physics and chemistry while continuing to emphasize cross-cutting concepts in science as well as science and engineering practices.
+The course capstones the Middle School science research curriculum, allowing students to collaborate and design student-driven quarterly projects.

 Topics covered: